ibm-cloud-docs/power-iaas/get-started-dedicated-host.md

         Here, you can see all existing dedicated hosts.
 4. Select the dedicated host you want to release.

  You must remove all associated resources provisioned on the host before releasing it.
-        {: note}

 5. Click **Release host**.
         When releasing the last dedicated host in a dedicated host group, the group will also be deleted.
 Empty dedicated host groups are not allowed on a workspace.
         {: note}

 ## Maintenance in dedicated host
 {: #mainetnance-dh}